Solopie/precompiled-binaries/README.md

-# Compiled Binaries
+# Precompiled Binaries

-Collection of Windows/Linux binaries used for pentesting and bug bounty.
+Collection of Windows/Linux binaries that have been compiled to be used for pentesting and bug bounty.

 ## Binaries